auzadventure/yii2-porter/README.md

 Port Your Data with Porter
 ==========================
+Do you use different database and data asset (imgs).
+For example
+1. testing set
+2. development set

+It just does not make sense to have several containers.

-Porter allows you to create 'containers' of your data files and sql which you can save and restore
+Porter allow you to make 'containers' of  sql dumps with data and restore them instantly without the need of complex stuff like docker.
+Folders can be shared via git and allow teams to instantly use data-containers.

 Installation
 ------------